BCDA-APS/bluesky_training/README.md

 - [Command Review](https://bcda-aps.github.io/bluesky_training/reference/_command_review.html)
 - [Overview of the `instrument` package](https://bcda-aps.github.io/bluesky_training/instrument/describe_instrument.html)

-## Installation

-### Install for Training

-Instructions are available for [installation on Linux workstations](https://bcda-aps.github.io/bluesky_training/instrument/_install_new_instrument.html).
+## Install as Bluesky `instrument` package

+Parts of this repository (in the `bluesky/` directory) also serve as a template for creating a new bluesky `instrument` package.
+See these [instructions](https://bcda-aps.github.io/bluesky_training/instrument/_install_new_instrument.html#setup-a-bluesky-instrument) for the _Steps to install a new instrument_.
 The steps are similar on Mac OS and Windows but details are not provided here.

-### Install as Bluesky `instrument` package

-Parts of this repository (under the `bluesky`) also serve as a template for creating a new bluesky `instrument` package.
-See these [instructions](https://bcda-aps.github.io/bluesky_training/instrument/_install_new_instrument.html#setup-a-bluesky-instrument) for the _Steps to install a new instrument_.